 5 Ways To Overcome Black Friday PTSD

-If you are familiar with our previous article ‘5 Methods For Training Your Mind, Body And Spirit To Get The Best Black Friday Sales‘, then you may be looking for ways to get rid of the post-doorbuster jitters.
-From nightmares that make you wake up in a cold sweat to complete changes in behavior, we here at Self-Worth Digest have 5 ways to help cope with the Post Traumatic Stress Disorders often diagnosed following this great American holiday tradition!
+From nightmares which cause you to awake up in a cold sweat, to complete changes in behavior, we here at Self-Worth Digest have compiled 5 ways to help cope with the Post Traumatic Stress Disorders often diagnosed following this great American holiday tradition!

 Get Your Party On